 - The discount on food, drinks, and desserts shall not apply to pre-contracted party packages or bulk orders.

-- The discount for dine-in services in hotels and restaurants must personally be availed of by the senior citizen and no proxies or authorization in favor of another person who is not a senior citizen shall be honored.
+- The senior citizen must personally avail of the discount for dine-in services in hotels and restaurants, and no proxies or authorization in favor of another person who is not a senior citizen shall be honored.

-- For delivery orders, the discount shall also apply provided the senior citizen card number must be given while making the order over the telephone and the senior citizen ID card must also be presented upon delivery to verify the identity of the senior citizen.
+- The discount shall also apply for delivery orders, provided the senior citizen card number must be given while making the order over the telephone, and the senior citizen ID card must also be presented upon delivery to verify the identity of the senior citizen.

 a.
-Five percent (5%) discount on the monthly utilization of water and electricity by a household with a senior citizen.
+Five percent (5%) discount on the monthly utilization of electricity and water by a household with a senior citizen

 - The monthly consumption does not exceed one hundred kilowatts per hour (100kWh) of electricity and thirty cubic meters (30m’) of water.